From Means to Medians: Optimal Benchmark Design: Optimal Benchmarks

-\begin{proof} Consider the case $P>0$ for simplicity.
-The strict convexity of the variable cost function implies that the optimal manipulation of the mean is to raise the price in all the markets manipulated by the same amount.
-If we denote this amount by $\delta$ and by $\Delta$ the measure of manipulated prices, the optimal values solve:

-whose solution when $\delta_{min} \leq P$ is $\delta=P$ and $\Delta=1$, and when $\delta_{min} = 2 P$ is $\delta=\delta_{min} $ and $\Delta=1/2$.
-In both cases, this manipulative strategy can give rise to a distribution of manipulated prices symmetric around $P$.
-This is in the former case because the whole distribution is shifted the same amount and the original distribution is symmetric and in the latter case because we can just shift the upper half of the distribution of prices.
-Thus, we can apply Proposition \ref{prosym} as desired. \end{proof}

-In both cases in the proposition the mean always has an optimal manipulation of prices that preserves the symmetry of the distribution.
-This is not generally the case if either $\delta_{min}\in (P,2P)$ or $\delta>2P$.
-This is easy to see in the case of no dispersion of unmanipulated prices.
-The strict convexity of the variable costs implies that the optimal manipulation of the mean is to increase all manipulated prices the same amount.
-If $\delta_{min}\geq P$, this is to raise $\delta_{min}$ a measure of $p/\delta_{min}$ of prices.
-Thus, $\delta_{min}\in (P,2P)$ and $\delta>2P$ imply that the measure of manipulated prices is $\Delta\in (1/2,1)$ and $\Delta<1/2$, respectively.
-This produces a distribution of manipulated prices with two atoms, one at 0 and one at $\delta_{min}$ that it is not symmetric.
-The next proposition characterizes the optimal benchmark in the latter case.\footnote{Extending this result to more general distributions is complex.
-Even in one restricts to relatively simple rules used in reality like the $\tau-$trimmed and $\tau-$Winsorized means the characterization of the optimal manipulative strategy is complex because the manipulator's problem is a non separable and non convex functional optimization problem. }
+In both cases covered by the proposition, the mean admits an optimal manipulation strategy that preserves the symmetry of the price distribution.
+This property generally fails when either $\delta_{\min}\in(\Delta,2\Delta)$ or $\delta_{\min}>2\Delta$.
+The intuition is easiest to see in the case in which the unmanipulated price distribution exhibits no dispersion.
+Strict convexity of the variable cost function implies that the cost-minimizing manipulation of the mean consists of increasing all manipulated prices by the same amount.
+If $\delta_{\min}\geq \Delta$, the optimal strategy is therefore to raise a mass $\Delta/\delta_{\min}$ of prices by $\delta_{\min}$.
+Hence, when $\delta_{\min}\in(\Delta,2\Delta)$ the measure of manipulated prices satisfies $\mu\in(1/2,1)$, whereas when $\delta_{\min}>2\Delta$ one has $\mu<1/2$.
+In both cases, the resulting distribution of manipulated prices has two atoms, one at $P$ and one at $P+\delta_{\min}$, and is therefore not symmetric.
+The next proposition characterizes the optimal benchmark in the latter case.\footnote{Extending this analysis to more general price distributions is challenging.
+Even when restricting attention to commonly used benchmarks such as $\tau$-trimmed or $\tau$-Winsorized means, characterizing the optimal manipulation strategy is difficult, as the manipulator's problem becomes a nonseparable and nonconvex functional optimization problem.}

-\begin{proposition} Suppose a distribution of unmanipulated prices with no dispersion and $\delta_{min}>2P$.
-The optimal benchmark is the $\tau-$trimmed mean with quantile:
+\begin{proposition} Suppose the distribution of unmanipulated prices has no dispersion.
+Then the optimal symmetric benchmark is the $\tau^*$-trimmed mean where